Teen suspect in custody, victim critically injured in shooting in Temple - NewsBreak

 Temple PD investigating overnight burglary

-TEMPLE, Texas (KWTX) - Officers were dispatched at 12:07 Saturday morning to the 1400 block of S. 31st St. for a store security alarm.
-Officials say three suspects ran from the scene.
-Officers found one of the suspects and arrested them but have not identified or located the other two involved.
+TEMPLE, Texas (KWTX) - The Temple Police Department is investigating a burglary early Saturday morning.
+Officers were dispatched at 12:07 a.m.
+Nov.
+6 to the 1400 block of S. 31st St. for a store security alarm.
+Officials say three suspects ran from the scene and found one of the suspects...

 KWTX

-KILLEEN, Texas (KWTX) - The Killeen Police Department is investigating a fatal crash involving a bicyclist Friday evening.
-Officers responded at 7:39 p.m.
-Nov.
-4 to a call in reference to a crash involving a bicycle and a car near the intersection of Florence Road and Brookway Drive.
-Upon the...
+KILLEEN, Texas (KWTX) - Investigators with the Traffic Unit are investigating a fatal crash involving a 47-year-old male.
+On Friday, November 4, 2022, at approximately 7:39 p.m., officers responded to a call in reference to a crash involving a bicycle and a car near the intersection of Florence Road and Brookway Drive.

 News Channel 25